saskodh/framework/README.md

 ```bash
 $ npm init
 ```
-Now when your npm project is ready let's add some dependencies.
+When the npm project is ready we should add some dependencies.
 First of all we will install and configure the TypeScript compiler.
 [TypeScript](http://www.typescriptlang.org/) is a typed superset of the EcmaScript specification that compiles to plain JavaScript and provides us with really cool features.
 Make sure that you check their [documentation](http://www.typescriptlang.org/docs/tutorial.html) and get familiar with it.
 ```bash
 $ npm install typescript --save-dev
 ```